Increase Your Happiness with Daily Journaling

 A few use cases of Journaling

 - Daily Dabble — reflections from your day is the most popular use case of any journal.
-This can be a scary one to get started with.
-If self-reflection is overwhelming to even think about, keep reading.
+I use Dabble Me as a mindfulness practice, almost as a form of meditation (the typical meditation apps didn’t stick for me).
+I highly recommend trying Brian.fm while you write!
+However, this type of journaling can be a scary one to get started with, so if self-reflection is overwhelming to even think about, keep reading.

 - Memory keeper for major events/milestones — we easily forget.
 Write it down now and the daily emails will bring you smiles when it reminds you of all your favorite moments.
 I started journaling when I first met my wife almost 5 years ago — I took 5 minutes to write about all of the dates we went on.
 Reading those past entries to each other has become a routine that deepens our relationship now.